Travel guide

 Practical tip for travelers

-Before you travel, configure your travel eSIM as the default data line and your physical SIM as the call line.
-This way, your phone will automatically use data from the local eSIM, and you will continue to receive calls on your usual number without roaming charges.
+Before you travel, set your travel eSIM as the default data line and your physical SIM as the call line.
+This way, your phone will automatically use local eSIM data and you'll continue to receive calls on your usual number without roaming charges.

 Models that support Dual SIM + eSIM

 Not all eSIM-enabled phones are Dual SIM.
-Here are the most popular models confirmed with full eSIM + physical SIM simultaneous support:
+Here are the most popular models confirmed with full simultaneous eSIM + physical SIM support:

 Apple iPhone